alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 ### Delete or withdraw a dataset

 Users are not permitted to remove their own datasets.
 There are a [limited number of circumstances](https://guidance.data.gov.uk/publish_and_manage_data/managing_published_data/#managing-published-data) in which a dataset will be withdrawn.
-This is to be done by 2nd line, following a request from the publisher.
+This is to be done by Technical 2nd Line, following a request from the publisher.
 Datasets are never hard-deleted (known as "purged" in CKAN), instead they are marked as "withdrawn" (a soft-deletion), which removes them from the Find interface but allows them to be viewed through the publishing interface (CKAN).

 > Before making any deletions, you should check that the person making the request actually belongs to the organisation who own the document (or are from a superseding department, e.g. someone from BEIS could request a withdrawal for a dataset published by BIS).